SchulteDev/SchulteDev/_data/career.md

 It prioritizes personal motives and insights, completeness and accuracy over presentation, focusing on technical details and professional growth rather than marketing language.

+This document is intentionally comprehensive and detailed to serve as a complete reference.
+Condensation, analysis, and summarization are performed downstream when creating specific target documents for particular audiences or purposes.
 -->

 # Professional Career of Markus Schulte